ocvt/ocvt-site/README.md

 * deployment
   * do it
   * Validate TLS
-  * Remove expressjs headers or other security stuff
-  * uptime checks for api + frontend
-  * regular backups of sqlite to gdrive
+  * regular backups of sqlite to gdrive --> weekly ec2 snapshots
-  * analytics --> goatcounter?
   * webtools/equipment
   * Inform the ATC of a new website
   * Properly redirect non https paths to http paths instead of only the root address